 Nicole used the rest of her co-ops — including an internship with the US Attorney’s Office in New York City — to develop her skills as a business litigator.
-Now she’s an associate with her former co-op employer, McElroy Deutsch Mulvaney and Carpenter, where she handles cases related to bankruptcy, commercial law and corporate restructuring.
+After law school, she accepted a position as an associate with her former co-op employer, McElroy Deutsch Mulvaney and Carpenter, where she handled cases related to bankruptcy, commercial law and corporate restructuring.
+In 2013, she took a permanent position as a law clerk with the New Jersey Superior Court.
 “I wouldn’t be who or where I am today if it weren’t for Northeastern,” she says.

 Nicole performed legal research and analysis, drafted pleadings and assisted attorneys in case development and preparation for actual trials.